E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/Lattice_Boltzmann/external_chemical_potential_gradient/readme.rst

 Source code
 ___________

-The module has been implemented in the development version of Ludwig, available at:
-`<https://github.com/ludwig-cf/ludwig/tree/develop>`_, and will be included in the new release of the code.
+The module has been provided as a pull request on Ludwig's github repository `<https://github.com/ludwig-cf/ludwig/pull/ 88>`_.
+The changes have been implemented in the development version of Ludwig, available at: `<https://github.com/ludwig -cf/ludwig/tree/develop>`_, and will be included in the new release of the code.